microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-6. Enter the text to be transferred from mobile to the RN487x-xxxx device and click the **Send** button
+6. Enter the text to be transferred from mobile to the RN487x-xxxx device and click the **Send** button.

     <br />